zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 #### Evaluating Optical Depth Using the Chapman Function

-A numerical approximation of the Chapman function, in conjunction with the Equation 36, allows us to evaluate optical depth along an arbitrary ray segment.
+A numerical approximation of the Chapman function, in conjunction with Equation 36, allows us to evaluate optical depth along an arbitrary ray segment.

 However, the approximation of the Chapman function contains a branch (upper/lower hemisphere), and using the full formulation twice may be unnecessarily expensive for many use cases.